pukeeee/tgBot-Template/README.md

 Middleware functions can be defined in the `middlewares` directory.
 These functions are executed before the actual handler functions and can be used for tasks like logging, authentication, etc.
 - `__init__.py`: Initialization script for the middleware package.
 - `example.py`: An example middleware function.
+- `i10n_middleware.py`: Middleware for determining the user's language.

 ### app/utils
 Utility functions and configurations are stored in the `utils` directory.